Cycle your saltwater aquarium. Step 1: A new reefer's guide to ammonia and the nitrogen cycle

 The second challenge during your cycle is avoiding the common pests that plague new reefers.
 Reef tanks have super bright lighting which is prone to growing pests like algae, especially in brand new tanks.
 In our next episode, Cycle Part 2, we will tackle these common pests and show you how to set yourself up for a stress-free tank cycle.

 The Nitrogen Cycle

 In a healthy aquarium, ammonia is eliminated via a natural process called the nitrogen cycle that is driven by a few different types of naturally occurring bacteria.
-Bacteria will process the toxic ammonia into nitrite, then a different bacteria takes over and produces much safer nitrate and, in some cases, another bacteria turn that nitrate into nitrogen gas.
+Bacteria will process the toxic ammonia into nitrite, then a different bacteria takes over and produces much safer nitrate.
+Nitrate will then build up in the water or in some cases, other bacteria turn that nitrate into nitrogen gas.
 The nitrogen gas then bubbles out into the atmosphere for use by other organisms.

 In order to establish a healthy nitrogen cycle in your tank, you need to grow and nurture the bacteria that make it all possible.
 The bacteria will populate your tank naturally, in fact, you couldn’t stop it from happening if you tried.
 Most of the success here is monitoring these bacteria and giving them the time to establish themselves before adding too many fish.

 There are a dozen ways to get the cycle going.
 One of the most popular and easiest methods is adding a small hardy fish, such as a small captive-bred clownfish, alongside a bacterial booster.

 The bacteria additive will immediately elevate the beneficial bacteria population in your tank to eliminate ammonia making it safe for the fish.
 Over time as the fish eats and poops, additional bacteria will start to grow inside your tank which is called, cycling your tank.